Storing data from the Flutter app → Google Sheets 📊 — Part 1

 - In lib/model, we’ll create a

 Here, we have added a method

-toParams() which will make GET parameters from fields that we can use later while making HTTP requests.
+toParams() which will make the body parameters of POST request from fields that we can use later while making HTTP requests.

 - In lib/controller, we’ll create a